aelse/slackard/README.md

 need.
 In all cases the only messages passed will be those not produced by the bot itself.
 This is to avoid getting stuck in message read-respond loops.

-Examples are include in the plugins directory.
+Examples are included in the plugins directory.

 ### Command